There are many prejudices about silk. What if we were to wring their necks?!

 FALSE!

-Quite the contrary!
-Cool in summer and warm in winter, silk is a natural raw material that absorbs moisture and helps to thermoregulate the sleeping environment.
+On the contrary!
+Cool in summer and warm in winter, silk is a natural raw material that absorbs moisture and helps thermoregulate the sleeping environment.
 This property also prevents the development of bacteria and dust mites, and enables the fiber to better regulate temperature.

-So, a silk sheet, duvet cover or pillowcase will stay cool in summer, and be cosy as soon as the first chill sets in.
+So a silk sheet, comforter cover or pillowcase will stay cool in summer, and feel cozy as soon as the first chill

 2 - Silk must be hand-washed!